4 Ingredient Artisan Bread Dough

 While there’s no regulation for what makes the bread artisan, there are several things that are expected when referring to a loaf as an artisan.

-Artisan bread is typically handmade with lean (no enrichments: low fat and sugar, etc.) ingredients such as flour, water, salt, yeast, and no added chemicals.
+Artisan bread is typically handmade with lean (no enrichments such as fat and sugar, etc.) ingredients such as flour, water, salt, yeast, and no added chemicals.

 Artisan bread’s flavor and texture are enhanced through long fermentation in both cold and warm environments which allows for both good bacteria and yeast to thrive deepening the complex flavors, improving texture, extending shelf life, and making it easier for our body to break it down.